ibrahim-s/salaatTime/readme.md

 ## Added Features ##

 You can now after opennig the main window of the program:
-*	Navigate to the list of days
-and from there using left or right arrow, you can access the prayer times.
+and from the first window displayed, using left or right arrow, you can access the prayer times.
 Fager, Dohr, Aser, Magrib and Ishaa
 *	Moreover, if you wish you can access them using number row from 1 to 6.
 1 for Fager, 2 for shoroq, 3 for Dohr and so on.
+*	Navigating to the list of days
+and from there, you can access the prayer times of any days in the year, either by using the numbers or by left and right arrows.
 *	Worth mentioning also, alot of controls that was not labeled before has been labeled or named
 especially the play, stop and a lot of other buttons in the setting dialog of the program.

+### Changes for 0.6 ###

+*	Code enhancement, so that now from the first window of the program, you can access salaat times.

 ### Changes for 0.5 ###

 *	If program language is Turkish, now the addon can recognize it's icon in system tray.